pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 - From the **Project Settings** page:

     1. On the TiDB Cloud console, click the **Project Settings** tab, then click **Private Endpoint** on the left menu, and the **Private Endpoint** page is displayed.
-If there is any private endpoint already created, it is displayed on this page.
+If there is any existing private endpoint, it is displayed on this page.
     2. Click **Add** on the top right corner to open the creation page.

 - From the **Connect to TiDB** dialog of an active cluster: